-Purpose Appropriate compensation for loss of earnings, prevention of threat- ening unemployment and measures against existing unemployment, together with promotion of integration into the labour market.
-Persons insured All employees liable for AHV contributions up to ages 64 (women) and 65 (men) as well as certain non-wage-earning individuals.
-Basis for determining contributions Earnings liable for AHV, maximum CHF 148,200.
+Purpose Appropriate compensation for loss of earnings, prevention of threatening unemployment and measures against existing unemployment, together with promotion of integration into the labour market.

+Persons insured All employees liable for AHV contributions until reaching the reference age as well as certain non-wage-earning individuals.

+Earnings liable for AHV, maximum CHF 148,200.

 Insured wages Earnings liable for AHV; maximum CHF 148,200.
 Earnings from labour market measures financed by the public authorities are not insured.

-Financing/Contributions 2.2 % of earnings subject to AHV each year up to CHF 148,200; one-half is payable by the employer and the other half by the employee.
+Financing/Contributions 2.2 % of earnings subject to AHV each year up to CHF 148,200;

+one-half is payable by the employer and the other half by the employee.
 The insurance is also financed by income earned on the assets of the equalisation fund.
 In addition, the federal authorities contribute to the costs of intermediation and labour market measures.

-Persons exempt from contribution members of a farmer's family working on the farm, who are considered self-employed for purposes of family benefits women and men after the beginning of the month following completion of their 64th respectively 65th year of age employers for continued payments of wages to the above persons unemployed persons who receive an unemployment allowance and the unemployment scheme for the corresponding employer's share
+Persons exempt from contribution

+members of a farmer's family working on the farm, who are considered self-employed for purposes of family benefits;

+women and men after the beginning of the month following completion after reaching the reference age;

+- employers for continued payments of wages to the above persons; - unemployed persons who receive an unemployment allowance and the unemployment scheme for the corresponding employer's share.